Sharath15eUR/Josika/README.md

 ### **Notes**
-- The **Linux assignments** require a VM or SSH-enabled Linux server.
+- The **Linux assignments** require a VM or SSH-enabled Linux server
-- The **Networking assignments** may require Cisco Packet Tracer or Wireshark.
+- The **Networking assignments** require Cisco Packet Tracer and Wireshark